atchireddi/CarND-Advanced-Lane-Lines/writeup_template.md

     Code can be found in `AdvanacedLaneLines.ipynb`.

-The `warper()` function takes as inputs an image (`img`), as well as transformation matrix(inverse transformation matrix) and returns warped/unwarped image.
+The `warper()` function takes inputs an image, as well as transformation matrix(inverse transformation matrix) and returns warped/unwarped image.

-Having a own function for generating transformation matrix, we can generate transform matrix once and re-use it for transforming each frame.
+Having a own function for generating transformation matrix, can generate transform matrix once and re-use it for transforming each frame.
 I chose the hardcode the source and destination points in the following manner: